How to hire and pay employees in Spain

 A probation period allows both an employer and employee to evaluate the employment match.
 The probation period is typically 2-6 months and may not exceed six months.

-Emerald Technology can provide a compliant contract in Spain within 72 hours.
+Emerald Technology can onboard employees in Spain within 48 hours.

 Insurance